dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 related to a controller action, i.e., the blog show action will have a blog show template.

-Lets start by creating the controller for the homepage and its template.
-As this is the first page we are creating we need to create the controller.
-Create the controller at ``src/Blogger/BlogBundle/Controller/PageController.php`` and add the following:
+As we already have a controller created, we will customise this.
+Open the controller at ``src/Blogger/BlogBundle/Controller/DefaultController.php`` and update the ``indexAction()`` annotations and method as follows:

 .. code-block:: php

-    <?php
-    // src/Blogger/BlogBundle/Controller/PageController.php
+    // src/Blogger/BlogBundle/Controller/DefaultController.php

-    namespace Blogger\BlogBundle\Controller;

-    use Symfony\Bundle\FrameworkBundle\Controller\Controller;

-    class PageController extends Controller
-    {
+    /**
+     * @Route("/")
+     * @Template()
+     */
     public function indexAction()
     {
-            return $this->render('BloggerBlogBundle:Page:index.html.twig');
+        return array();
     }
-    }

-Now create the template for this action.
-As you can see in the controller action we are going to render the Page index template.
-Create the template at ``src/Blogger/BlogBundle/Resources/views/Page/index.html.twig``
+Now update the template for this action that is located at ``src/Blogger/BlogBundle/Resources/views/Default/index.html.twig``

 .. code-block:: html

-    {# src/Blogger/BlogBundle/Resources/views/Page/index.html.twig #}
+    {# src/Blogger/BlogBundle/Resources/views/Default/index.html.twig #}
     {% extends 'BloggerBlogBundle::layout.html.twig' %}

     {% block body %}
         Blog homepage
     {% endblock %}

-This introduces the final template format we can specify.
-In this example the template ``BloggerBlogBundle::layout.html.twig`` is extended where the ``Controller`` part of the template name is ommitted.
-By excluding the ``Controller`` part we are specifiying the use of the Bundle level template created at ``src/Blogger/BlogBundle/Resources/views/layout.html.twig``.

-Now lets add a route for our homepage.
-Update the Bundle routing config located at ``src/Blogger/BlogBundle/Resources/config/routing.yml``.
+If you try to access the page now, you will notice that the Symfony2 welcome page stills displays.
+To fix this we need to ammend some of the default routes that came configured as part of the Symofny2 Standard Distribution.
+Open the application routing file located at ``app/config/routing_dev.yml`` and replace the pattern value for the ``_welcome`` routing directive from ``pattern: /`` to ``pattern: /welcome`` (shown below).

 .. code-block:: yaml

-    # src/Blogger/BlogBundle/Resources/config/routing.yml
-    BloggerBlogBundle_homepage:
+    _welcome:
-        pattern:  /
+        pattern:  /welcome
-        defaults: { _controller: BloggerBlogBundle:Page:index }
+        defaults: { _controller: AcmeDemoBundle:Welcome:index }
-        requirements:
-            _method:  GET

-Lastly we need to remove the default route for the Symfony2 welcome screen.
-Remove the ``_welcome`` route at the top of the ``dev`` routing file located at ``app/config/routing_dev.yml``.

 We are now ready to view our blogger template.
 Point your browser to ``http://symblog.dev/app_dev.php/``.